 Question 5: 5pts We only had time to talk about the standard (Chen) notation for ER Diagrams, but there exist many other ways to create ER Diagrams.
 Some are more expressive than others, but they basically do the same thing.
 Use your Google skills and read up on Crows foot notation.
 Convert your answer to Q4 into Crows Foot notation.

-Question 6: 15pts For the relations Accounts and Customers here:
+Question 6: 15pts Now let’s consider a banking domain.
+For the relations Accounts and Customers here:

-5a: Suppose string attributes are all defined as CHAR(25).
+6a: Suppose string attributes (type, firstName, lastName) are all defined as CHAR(15).
 How much disk space will the tuples in each relation occupy?
 Show your work.

-5b: Suppose string attributes are all defined as VARCHAR(100).
+6b: Suppose string attributes are all defined as VARCHAR(20).
 How much disk space will the tuples in each relation occupy?
 Show your work.

 Question 7: 10pts In this exercise we introduce one of our running examples of a relational database schema.
 The database schema consists of four relations, whose schemas are: